yahor-ptashnik-y/price-my-car-assignment/README.md

 ## Design Choices

 -   **FastAPI with Dependency Injection**: The application uses FastAPI's native **Dependency Injection** system (`Depends`) to provide the LLM chain to the API endpoint.
 This decouples the endpoint from the global state, making the code more modular.
-Crucially, it allows for robust and reliable testing by using `app.dependency_overrides` to inject a mock object during tests, a far superior approach to patching global variables.
+Crucially, it allows for robust and reliable testing by using `app.dependency_overrides` to inject a mock object during tests.
 -   **LangChain with `JsonOutputParser`**: To ensure the LLM returns predictable, structured data, LangChain's `JsonOutputParser` was used.
 This forces the model's output into a validated JSON object, drastically increasing the reliability of the extraction process.
 -   **Asynchronous Endpoint**: The `/price-car` endpoint is defined with `async def`, allowing it to call the LLM (`await chain.ainvoke(...)`) without blocking the server.
 This is critical for performance, enabling the server to handle other requests concurrently while waiting for the network response from OpenAI.
 -   **Secure Error Handling & Logging**: The application distinguishes between client errors (4xx) and server errors (5xx).
 For server-side errors, detailed exceptions are logged for developer debugging, but only a generic "Internal Server Error" message is sent to the user.
 This prevents leaking potentially sensitive information about the application's internal workings.